 A number of interesting locations exist to dine in Brussels, the venue you are limited to is only bound by your budget and tastes.
 There are a high number of great low cost venues that provide Belgiun meals and don't break the bank.
 If the restaurant type you are looking for is of the high end these exist in numbers, but be sure to have placed a prior booking also check the dress code.
 If you want fast food there is regular names , but if you are on the trail for something more real find somewhere that's really busy.
 A key aspect of visiting a new city to try new things, this includes it's food There is a wide variety of places to dine in Brussels. whether it is a café, restaurant or the food that can be bought and eaten on the street.
 You should try and seek your local vouchers and remember to try something new.

 1. Le Rabassier

 4. Le Wine Bar des Marolles

 5. Comme Chez Soi

-When getting to grips with a city such as Brussels it is often a good thing to have some background knowledge.
-Here are a number of facts that could be of help to you.
+If you want to get to grips with a location such as Brussels it is good practice to have some inside knowledge.
+This is a few that could prove helpful.

 Region: Capital Region

 Language: Dutch / French